SOHU-Co/kafka-node/README.md

 ### Auto migration from the v0.8 based highLevelConsumer

-There are option to turn on automatic migration from existing `highLevelConsumer` group.
+We have two option to turn on automatic migration from existing `highLevelConsumer` group.
 This is useful to preserve the previous committed offsets for your group.

 We support two use cases:

 1. You have downtime and your old HLC consumers are no longer available
-2. Where the old HLC group is still up and working and you are doing a rolling deploy
+2. Where the old HLC group is still up and working and you are doing a rolling deploy with zero downtime

 For case 1 use below setting: